 The Hills Grammar Original Alumni Award was introduced into the Annual Presentation of Awards to acknowledge a ‘Hills’ alumnus who has gone on to achieve extraordinary personal and professional success in their field of endeavour.

-We will soon be asking our past students to nominate a fellow Hills Grammarian for the upcoming award.
-An online nomination form will be available and a set of criteria will be listed as a guide.
-We encourage all of our past students to participate in identifying future recipients.
+We are asking our past students, parents and community members to nominate a past Hills Grammarian for the upcoming Hills Grammar Original Award.
+The online nomination form is accessible here.
+We encourage our alumni and Hills community to participate in identifying future recipients.

 Hills Grammar Original Alumni Award Recipients